-Allegro MicroSystems is a leading global designer, developer, fabless manufacturer and marketer of sensor ICs and application-specific analog power ICs enabling the most important emerging technologies in the automotive and industrial markets.
-We are a leading supplier of power ICs, and according to Omdia, we are the number one supplier of magnetic sensor ICs driven by our market leadership in the automotive market.
-Our products are foundational to automotive and industrial electronic systems.
-Our sensor ICs enable our customers to precisely measure motion, speed, position and current, while our power ICs include high-temperature and high-voltage capable motor driver, power management and LED driver ICs.
-Our recently acquired photonics portfolio provides eye-safe distance measurement and 3D imaging solutions.
+Allegro MicroSystems is a leading global designer, developer, manufacturer and marketer of sensor ICs and application-specific analog power ICs enabling the most important emerging technologies in the automotive and industrial markets.
+We are the number one supplier of magnetic sensor IC solutions worldwide, driven by our market leadership in automotive that spans nearly two decades.
 We believe that our technology expertise combined with our deep applications knowledge and strong customer relationships enable us to develop solutions that provide more value to customers than typical ICs.
 Compared to a typical IC, our solutions are more highly integrated, add intelligence and sophistication for complex applications and are easier for customers to use.

 Growth in the global semiconductor industry has traditionally been driven by the consumer market.
 Looking ahead, industry growth is expected to be driven by technology mega trends in the automotive and industrial markets.
 These mega trends have created requirements for new technologies in vehicles, both under the hood and in the cabin, to support vehicle electrification and advanced driver assistance systems ("ADAS").
 These shifts also require technology to enable intelligence and automation in factories and to enable energy efficiency in data centers and green energy applications.
-According to industry experts, these mega trends are expected to dramatically increase the demand for sensing and power solutions like the ones we develop.
-We believe our patented portfolio of sensor and power ICs and photonics components provide the underlying technology required to establish an early lead in the market and consistently win in the presence of larger competitors.
-Based on industry forecasts, we believe our total available market from 2020 to 2024 will increase from approximately \$14.7 billion in 2020 to \$20.0 billion in 2024, a CAGR of 8.0%.
+According to industry experts, this is expected to dramatically increase the demand for sensing and power solutions like the ones we develop.
+Based on our experience, internal research and industry forecasts, we believe our served available market from 2020 to 2025 will increase from approximately billion in 2020 to \$ billion in 2025, a CAGR of %.
+We believe our patented portfolio of sensor and power ICs provide the underlying technology required to establish an early lead in the market and consistently win in the presence of larger competitors.

-Our longstanding history of innovation over multiple economic and technology cycles in the semiconductor industry is built on our market leading magnetic sensor IC technology.
+Our longstanding history of innovation over multiple economic and technology cycles in the semiconductor industry is built on our market leading magnetic sensor technology.
 Our "first of its kind" approach took the complexity of magnetic systems design and embedded it within our solutions, dramatically simplifying the customer's design effort while increasing system reliability.
 This is a pattern we have repeated over consecutive generations of products, enabling us to establish a strong presence in the most rigorous and demanding automotive markets.
 Our portfolio now includes more than 1,000 products, and we ship over one billion units annually to more than 10,000 customers worldwide.
 By developing sophisticated, analog mixed-signal IC solutions that incorporate our patented intellectual property, proprietary and robust process technologies and our unique packaging know-how, we believe we are well-positioned to compete across all of our target markets.
-Our established position as an incumbent supplier for the automotive market and our long product life cycles attest to the strength of this competitive advantage.
+Our position as an established supplier for the automotive market and our long product life cycles attest to the strength of this competitive advantage.